silasmatamanda/silasmatamanda.github.io/sample_page.md

 <img src="images/df97.png?raw=true"/>

-**Customer Segmentation in the US:** In this project we built a k-means model to cluster US consumers into groups.
-We used principal component analysis (PCA) for data visualization, and created an interactive dashboard with Plotly Dash.
+**Customer Segmentation in the US:** In this project I built a k-means model to cluster US consumers into groups.
+I also used principal component analysis (PCA) for data visualization, and created an interactive dashboard with Plotly Dash.
 [View Code on Kaggle](https://www.kaggle.com/code/silasmatamanda/ames-house-price-predictions/).

 <img src="images/df97.png?raw=true"/>